mem48/geocompr/main.md

 The non-spatial versions of these methods are common and easy to understand with R, so they are covered first.
 The methods are largely cross-transferable to the trickier tasks of spatial data operations, so pay attention!

-Simple features defined by the **sf** package make working with attribute data easy because objects of class `sf` are data frames.
-This means that all the accumulated wisdom and functions accumulated in the R community for handling data frames can be applied to the non-geographic aspects of data, as illustrated below for the `world` object:
+Simple features are represented as objects, such as `world`, with class `sf` in the **sf** package:

 ```r
 class(world)
 #> [1] "sf"         "data.frame"
 ```

+The output shows that `sf` objects have two classes (`sf` and `data.frame`), meaning that are essentially data frames.
+Using data frames, the basic class used for data analysis in R, particularly within the **tidyverse** package ecosystem, has many advantages when it comes to attribute data operations.
+It means that all the accumulated know-how in the R community for handling data frames to be applied to geographic data which contain attributes.

 This 'world' dataset contains 63 non-geographical variables (and one geometry column) with data for almost 200 countries, as can be ascertained using base functions for working with tabular data: